and Soft Tissue Therapy for support with Disability and Neurological Conditions.

 Examples of patients who benefit from massage therapy include:

-- Post-surgery for patients who’ve had arthroscopies or a joint replacement to manage the healing of soft tissue and scarring.
+- Post-surgery to assist healing of soft tissue and scarring

 Massage therapy benefits include, but aren’t limited to:

 - Decreasing pain and alleviating chronic pain conditions.